TimonSchneider01/ccl1/diary.md

 - Jumping (Done) still needs some tweaking                                    Done
 - Removing Enemys that got hit by a bullet / maybe add a health bar fixed this by replacing them with corpses                              Done
 - Enemies should only be hit by a bullet once!
-WiP
+Done
 - Enemies attacking the player!
 Done
 - different enemy types:                                                      Done
    - one patroulling                                                         Done